NU 252 Perspectives of Professional Nursing 3 credits

 (3 theory, 2 clinical)

-This course focuses on the application of the nursing process with adults experiencing interruptions to health.
+This course focuses on the application of person-centered care with adults experiencing interruptions to health.
 The course examines selected pathophysiologic disorders with a focus on the appropriate nursing interventions and therapeutic modalities needed to achieve optimal levels of wellness.
-Clinical experiences are in the acute care settings.

 Prerequisites: NU 320 (must be taken concurrently) and successful completion of all courses in prior semester.

-This course examines the nursing care of clients with ineffective coping skills and mental illness.
-The etiology and symptomatology of the major mental illnesses will be discussed while focusing on therapeutic communication and relationships.
-Using the nursing process a variety of nursing interventions and treatment modalities will be studied.
-Clinical experiences are in a variety of acute care (inpatient) and community-based settings.
+This course examines the nursing care of clients with ineffective coping skills and/or mental illness.
+The course focuses on the etiology and symptomology of the major mental illnesses while emphasizing delivery of person- centered care.
+Using the nursing process, a variety of evidence -based nursing interventions and treatment modalities are studied.

 Prerequisites: NU 320 (must be taken concurrently) and successful completion of all courses in prior semester.